-Photographs shine the edges of memory.
-It's more like journal writing mixed with incandescence and impermanaence and grays.
+Photographs can remind us of what we have forgotten, they brighten the edges of memory.
+It's more like journal writing mixed with incandescence and impermanence and grays.
 The first thing that struck me about photography was the absolute freedom to work.
 No rules.
 No closed doors.
 One simple alphabet.